 Go deep into your feelings and use emotional language.
 Don’t just recount the story - describe and analyze it in as much detail as you can.

-Remember how your high school English teacher cautioned you from using too many adjectives?
+Remember how your high school English teacher cautioned you about using too many adjectives?
 This is the time to use all of the adjectives you couldn’t use in your essays.
 This is your memory.
 Write whatever you can and want in order to properly express it!

 2. Pick the right time